cloudControl/documentation/Guides/NodeJS/Add-on credentials.md

  - Reading the credentials from environment variables
  - Reading the credentials from a credential file

-## Reading the credentials from environment variables
+## Reading the Credentials from Environment Variables
 By default, each Add-on exposes its credentials in the environment.
 You can look up the individual environment variable names in the respective Add-on documentation.
 To use a particular environment variable, you can refer to it using  `process.env.ENVIRONMENT_VARIABLE_NAME` in your code.
 Some examples for database Add-ons can be seen in the last section.

 In case you don't want to expose these credentials in the environment, you can disable them by executing: